Tausty/Flag_Protocol/README.md

 # Flag_Protocol
 This is a school group project between tausty, koko-mx, slawd5127.
 The goal of the project is to communicate a 10 by 10 grid with random pixels filled in to another person with only flags.
-# communication instructions (v0.2)
-This system of communication reduces the amount of data sent by almost half, however the more filled in the grid the less the compression is.
-raise up to 3 flags, if it's down it equals 0, if it's up it equals 1. if all 3 flags are raised, it cycles to the next communication phase.
-Each combination of flags means a different value.
-The drawer starts at the first row, and if the flags show a specific value, they go to that column.
-Finally, if they see all 3 flags raised at the same time twice, they go to the next row.

-The current rate of transfer is 8.5 seconds per black pixel on average.
-### first phase values
-100=1
-110=2
-011=3
-001=4
-010=5
-111=next phase

-### second phase values
-100=6
-110=7
-011=8
-001=9
-010=10
-111= next column, reset to phase one.

 # communication instructions (v ~~RBG~~123.9.3)
 *current rate is 4.25 seconds per pixel*